WatheqAlshowaiter/model-fields/README.md

 > [!IMPORTANT]
 > We have two ways:
-> - Either use the `ModelFields` facade. (encouraged).
+> - Either use the `ModelFields` facade.
-> - Or use the `RequiredFields` trait. (less encouraged and will be removed in the next major version).
+> - Or use the method statically on the model. (using the magic of laravel macros).

-We will explain the **trait way** in one example, and the other will be only using the **facade way** and all the methods on both ways are the same.
+We will explain the **macro way** in two examples, and the other will be only using the **facade way** and all the methods in both ways are the same.

 ```php
 // Facade way